 - McKnight Fellowship opportunities for African American and Hispanic Ph.D. students

-among other local fellowships.
+among other local and national fellowships.

-- Focus on interdisciplinary research opportunities, public sociology, community engagement,
+- Focus on interdisciplinary research opportunities, public sociology, community engagement, and service learning.

 - Caring, hands-on mentoring, and intensive job market preparation.